tier4/caret_doc/docs/design/runtime_processing/runtime_recording.md

 The End topic is for notification, so its contents are empty.

-## Status
+## State definition

-A detailed state transition description for each state is shown below.
+A detailed state transition is shown below.

 ```plantuml
 [*] --> WAIT: No active lttng session exists